AshleyDawson/ClassMetaBundle/README.md

     cache_provider_ttl: 300 # 5 minutes TTL (optional)
 ```

-*Note:* The cache is invalidated by file modify time, but if you want to also add a TTL to the cache it can be done via the `cache_provider_ttl` parameter.
+*Note:* The cache is invalidated by file modify time, but if you want to also add a TTL (Time-to-live) to the cache it can be done via the `cache_provider_ttl` parameter.

 *Note:* To disable the cache, simply pass the id of a `Doctrine\Common\Cache\VoidCache` service.